sjseth/AI-Case-Sorter-CS7.1/CommunityContributions/Classifier/ausrobbo/LED Control/README.md

 4. Remove the +5V and Gnd from the Dimmer and connect them to the VIN+ and VIN- of the MOSFET switch.

 5. Remove the two output wires from the Dimmer module to the camera LEDs.
 One of these should have a resistor - KEEP the resistor.
 If you followed the original instructions, the resistor is in series with the Gnd (-ve) connection to the LEDs.
+c.
 Connect this wire to the Vout- on the MOSFET switch.
 Connect the +5V wire to the Vout+ on the MOSFET switch.

 3. Remove the dimmer (no longer required).